 There are several ways to get to Petra from the major cities in Jordan.
 The most common route is from Amman to Petra, so I’ll give several options between the two.
 Really, the deciding factors are budget and how long you want to visit Petra.
 These are in order of my recommendation.

 Approximate Travel Time: 3-4 hours

 After you look at the tour prices, you’ll quickly realize that renting a vehicle is a pretty cost effective alternative.
-Plus, you’ll have the freedom to stop and explore along the way!
+Plus, you’ll have the freedom to stop and explore as you drive the Kings Highway!

 There is an abundance of car rental options available in Amman.
 You can rent both at Queen Alia International Airport or at many locations throughout the city.
 So, if you want to explore Amman for a few days without a car, and then pick one up, that’s easy to do.